-A 2020 Alabama Appleseed report that surveyed 1,011 system-involved Alabama residents found that eight in 10 diversion participants gave up necessities like food, rent, and medications to pay for programming.30 Nearly half used high-cost payday and title loans to cover costs, and almost all relied on relatives and community members for financial help.31 Most concerning for prosecutors, 42 percent reported committing new crimes to obtain money to pay fees.32 These findings suggest fees do not increase accountability or prevent further system involvement but instead may increase recidivism as a survival strategy to manage escalating financial demands.
+A 2020 Alabama Appleseed report that surveyed 1,011 system-involved Alabama residents found that eight in 10 diversion participants gave up necessities like food, rent, and medications to pay for programming.
+Nearly half used high-cost payday and title loans to cover costs, and almost all relied on relatives and community members for financial help.
+Most concerning for prosecutors, 42 percent reported committing new crimes to obtain money to pay fees.
+These findings suggest fees do not increase accountability or prevent further system involvement but instead may increase recidivism as a survival strategy to manage escalating financial demands.

 Fees can also cause low-income participants to be rejected and excluded from programming.
-Out of those surveyed, 20 percent had been turned down due to an inability to pay, and another 19 percent were kicked out for falling behind on payments.33 revenue has been allocated to state general funds, correctional supervision funds, local general funds, and local courts.34 However, it is difficult to track who collects diversion fees and how the revenue is used, and prosecutors typically collect these fees with little oversight.35
+Out of those surveyed, 20 percent had been turned down due to an inability to pay, and another 19 percent were kicked out for falling behind on payments.

+Following the money: the murky trail of diversion fee revenue revenue has been allocated to state general funds, correctional supervision funds, local general funds, and local courts.
+However, it is difficult to track who collects diversion fees and how the revenue is used, and prosecutors typically collect these fees with little oversight.